Shorxi/-THE-ARCTIC-SHIELD/README.md

 # -THE-ARCTIC-SHIELD
-„Official documentation of the LEA-Cu-Mg Hyper-Alloy series (90, 100, 120).
-Open Source Infrastructure 2026.“
+„Official documentation of the Open Source Infrastructure 2026.“